Skip Navigation

 illustration of a legislative chamber

 With its racially and economically diverse landscape and a growing population, the South is an actively changing region.
 But the politics of Southern states do not reflect that dynamism.
-Most Southern state legislatures are controlled by Republican supermajorities, and their members do not resemble the public they represent.
+Most Southern state legislatures are controlled by one-party supermajorities, and their members do not resemble the public they represent.

 The status quo may not last, though.
 Newly elected legislators are tearing down barriers to effective policymaking and working to pass laws that respond to the changing electorate.
 It’s possible to imagine a totally different Southern political landscape just over the horizon, with competitive elections staffing governments that are responsive to the people.